perowong/pero-blog/content/blog/scale-from-zero-to-milllions/index.md

 banner: "https://static2.overio.space/two-sided-marketplaces.jpg"
 ---

-> This is one chapter of Amazon's system design handbook, it's very useful and friendly for freshman;)
+> This is one chapter of Amazon's system design handbook, it's very useful and friendly for freshmen ;)

 Designing a system that supports millions of users is challenging, and it is a journey that requires continuous refinement and endless improvement.
 Here, we build a system that supports a single user and gradually scale it up to serve millions of users.